azat-co/practicalnode/chapter7/chapter7.md

 mongodb://username:password@host:port/database_name
 ```

 In our example we use the default values.
 The host is `localhost`, and the port is 27017.
-The database name is `test` while there's no password or username.
+The database name is `test` while there's no password or username:

 ```js
 mongoose.connect('mongodb://localhost:27017/test', {useMongoClient: true})
 mongoose.Promise = global.Promise
 ```

-The line with `Promise` make Mongoose use native ES6 promise implementation.
-Developers can supply another promise implementation if they want (for example flow [bluebird](https://www.npmjs.com/package/bluebird)).
+The line with `Promise` makes Mongoose use native ES6 promise implementation.
+Developers can supply another promise implementation if they want (for example, flow [bluebird](https://www.npmjs.com/package/bluebird)).

 For situations that are more advanced, options and callbacks can be passed to `connect`.
 The `options` object supports [all properties of the native MongoDB driver](http://mongodb.github.io/node-mongodb-native/driver-articles/mongoclient.html#mongoclient-connect-options) (<http://mongodb.github.io/node-mongodb-native/driver-articles/mongoclient.html#mongoclient-connect-options>).